 Yahoo is in the interesting position of being both a portal and search engine, and that may provide some interesting challenges to what they have to offer.

 A recent post at the Yahoo corporate blog (Yodel Anecdotal), Making new Yahoo! homepages your own, reflects many ways that Yahoo will likely use in the future, including a “My Favorites” section where you can place links to your favorite pages regardless of whether they are on Yahoo or not, several new applications, and new ways of looking at older applications such as your email.
-Local personalization will also be a feature of the home page, where you can see news and applications that are geared towards your location.
+Local personalization will also be a feature of the home page, where you can see news and applications geared towards your location.
 The post tells us:

 For example, the new homepage in India will include a Cricket app and a whole host of others that are India-centric, while the UK site will include apps such as underground alerts, news from the BBC, and more.